zz22394/presto/presto-docs/src/main/sphinx/installation/installation-yarn.rst

    give the directory Presto is installed and the configuration files used by Presto.

--  It is recommended that log aggregation of YARN application log files be enabled in YARN, using ``yarn.log-aggregation-enable property`` in your ``yarn-site.xml``.
+-  If the YARN application has failed to launch Presto, then you may want to take a look at the slider logs created under YARN log directory for the corresponding application.
+It is recommended that log aggregation of YARN application log files be enabled in YARN, using ``yarn.log-aggregation-enable property`` in your ``yarn-site.xml``.
    Then slider logs created during the launch of Presto-YARN will be